 🍽️What to serve with filet

-Filet mignon goes with almost anything you like with a nice meal, like a simple salad it another vegetable like Grilled Asparagus, green beans, or broccoli that matches nicely.
-Our favorites are crusty bread and baked potatoes, and vegetables.
+Filet mignon goes with almost anything you like with a nice meal, like a simple salad or another vegetable like Grilled Asparagus, green beans, or broccoli that matches nicely.
+Our favorites are crusty bread, baked potatoes, and vegetables.

 Topping the filet with a pat of butter, herb butter, or garlic butter is a beautiful final enhancement.
-We love Blue Cheese and Garlic Compound Butter.
+We love Steak Butter, a homemade compound butter with garlic, blue cheese, and your favorite herbs.

 ❓FAQs